googleinterns/FarmLink/README.md

     npm run build
     firebase deploy

+## Deployment Notes

+- Run `npm run build` and change the public directory from build to view/build in firebase.json in order to upload the folder that contains the Hosting assets.
+- Configure the web application as a single-page app in order to rewrite React Router URLs to /index.html.
+- Rewrite API URLs to the Cloud Function.

 ## Database Migration
 Create a Google Sheet with the following headers in the first row:<br/>
 - Farm Name